Hamilton Community Foundation: Impact Investing

 In 2015, HCF also established a "20 by 2020" impact investing target.
 The proposed goal is to have 20% of HCF assets represented by impact investments by the year 2020.
 To date, HCF has committed some $18 million to impact investments.

 Hamilton's Vital Signs Reports

 On October 4, 2012, HCF published the third edition of Hamilton's Vital Signs, an update on its two previous reports which examine various aspects of community health, in co-operation with the Hamilton Spectator.
 Hamilton's Vital Signs looks at such aspects as the gap between rich and poor, environment, belonging and leadership, economy, learning, health, housing, transportation, arts, safety and education.
-The reports have supported the findings of wide neighbourhood disparity brought to public attention by the Spectator's Code Red series.
+The reports have supported the findings of wide neighborhood disparity brought to public attention by the Spectator's Code Red series.

-The 2015 Vital Signs report takes a critical look at the socio-economic landscape of Hamilton, acknowledging that not every Hamiltonian or neighbourhood shares in the prosperity.
+The 2015 Vital Signs report takes a critical look at the socio-economic landscape of Hamilton, acknowledging that not every Hamiltonian or neighborhood shares in the prosperity.
 The report shows that basic needs such as affordable housing, secure jobs and living wage continue to be a priority for many residents.